-How Much Do Movers Cost?
+How Much Does Moving Help® Cost?

 Whether you’re moving across town or across the country, a move requires all hands on deck.
 That means gathering moving supplies, figuring out how to pack boxes for moving, and setting up your travel agenda.
-What about hiring movers to help you?
+What about hiring moving labor to help you?
 What much will that cost?
 How far in advance do you to schedule them for?

-To give you an idea of how much you can expect to pay for moving labor through Moving Help®, we have compiled the average cost of a two-man crew for two hours, by state.
+To give you an idea of how much you can expect to pay for moving labor through Moving Help®, we have compiled the average cost of a two-person crew for two hours, by state.

 State